barreiros/VibeWhisper/memory-bank/activeContext.md

 _This file tracks the current work focus, recent changes, immediate next steps, and active decisions or considerations.
 It bridges the gap between the broader context files and the day-to-day progress._

-## Current Focus (2025-04-02 - Add Transcription Prompt Setting)
+## Current Focus (2025-04-02 - Handle Concurrent Transcriptions)

-- **Add Transcription Prompt Setting:** Implementing UI and logic to allow users to provide contextual prompts/instructions to the OpenAI transcription API.
+- **Handle Concurrent Transcriptions:** Implement logic to queue transcription results when multiple recordings are initiated before the previous ones complete, pasting the combined text at the end.

 ## Recent Changes